nathaliefil/uroboros/documentation/DataTypes.md

 | [list] , [list] , [list] , [list] | (List) |
 | analogically for more elements |  |

-Many lists can be joined together by the use of commas.

 ### List Expression